 Solution: Anticorrosive mass flow controller with custom gas calibration

-TMS isn’t on Alicat’s standard gas list, however our engineers were able to provide Duralar with a custom solution.
+TMS isn’t on Alicat’s standard gas list, however, our engineers were able to provide Duralar with a custom solution.
 The mass flow controller was built as a drop-in replacement, with corrosion resistance and a custom TMS gas calibration.

-Because Alicat devices operate using laminar differential pressure technology, they also provided Duralar with few additional benefits over their old thermal controllers:
+Because Alicat devices operate using laminar differential pressure technology, they also provided Duralar with a few additional benefits over their old thermal controllers:

-- Alicat devices are preloaded with complete performance curves for all preloaded gas calibrations, enabling high accuracy flow control from 0.5% to 100% of full scale
+- Alicat devices are preloaded with complete performance curves for all preloaded gas calibrations, enabling high-accuracy flow control from 0.5% to 100% of full scale

 - No inaccuracies due to changing temperature or pressure conditions, since the closed-loop sensor in the controller compensates for volumetric changes